shashankpratapsingh/Open-Source-Creative-Projects/README.md

 > "All creation builds on what came before."

-This repository contains creative works released under the **Lineage Protocol** - a framework for open, attributed creative evolution.

-## 🎭 Active Universes

-- **[The Mnemosphere Universe](/universes/mnemosphere/)** - A civilization's journey through memory, prediction, and identity

 ## 📜 The Lineage Protocol

 The Lineage Protocol enables creators to build upon each other's work while maintaining clear attribution across adaptations.